 Medium’s logo is almost an inverted copy of Metrocraft Publishing’s logo.

 Now, if you get the right inspiration, designing a good logo becomes a lot easier as all you have to do now is to morph the inspiration to fit your identity.

 Here are a few websites and resources which you can use to find inspiration for your logo –

 - Logobook: Showcase of finest logos, symbols and trademarks.

 - Dribbble: Community of designers where they showcase and share their work.

 - Designspiration: Website for designers to find inspiration.

 - Behance: Platform where designers showcase their portfolio.

 - Brand New: A blog that covers designs and redesigns of notable brands.

-- Logo Design Love: A website to find new designs and also the stories and logics behind those designs.
+- Logo Design Love: A website to find new designs and also the stories and logic behind those designs.